janko-petkovic/retilenet/README.md

 # retinet
-complementary code for the RetiNet analysis
+Code for the RetiNet analysis